Padma Meghna Jamuna

-Padma Meghna Jamuna (পদ্মা মেঘনা যমুনা) is a Bangladeshi national award-winning film directed by Chashi Nazrul Islam (Bengali: চাষী নজরুল ইসলাম).
+Padma Meghna Jamuna (পদ্মা মেঘনা যমুনা) is a Bangladeshi national award-winning film directed by Chashi Nazrul Islam.
 The film was released in 1991.
-The film was produced by Mohammad Iqbal Hossain and story written by Mohammed Mohiuddin and also screenplay and dialogue by Jalaluddin Rumi.
-The film stars Bobita, Farooque, Champa, Bulbul Ahmed, ATM Shamsuzzaman and more.
-In 1991, this film received the National Film Award for the best film award including other six categories.
+The film is produced by Mohammad Iqbal Hossain, with the story written by Mohammed Mohiuddin and also screenplay and dialogue by Jalaluddin Rumi.
+The film stars Bobita, Farooque, Champa, Bulbul Ahmed, ATM Shamsuzzaman, and more.
+In 1991, this film received the National Film Award for the best film award, including other six categories.